MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### Teams clients

-The Teams app supports a number of clients from web to desktop to mobile, and the default configuration lets users choose whichever clients they want.
+Teams supports a number of clients from web to desktop to mobile, and the default configuration lets users choose whichever clients they want.
 To learn more, see [Get clients for Teams](get-clients.md).

 |Ask yourself|Action |
 |------------|-------|